sojoudian/COMP3095_Fall2025/Week12/Week11-3.md

 http://localhost:8084/api-docs
 ```

-This returns the OpenAPI specification in JSON format.
+This returns the complete OpenAPI specification in JSON format.

 **Example Response:**